-1. We oppose the use of triple trailer trucks on Washington highways.

-- 2. We support automatic daytime low-beam headlights or their equivalent on all new motor vehicles. - 3.
-We support legislation that would mandate all vehicles to always travel with headlights on.
-(2017) - 4.
+- 1. We oppose the use of triple trailer trucks on Washington highways. - 2.
+We support automatic daytime low-beam headlights or their equivalent on all new motor vehicles. - 3.
 We believe that all overpass/ bridge clearance height warning signs for overpass bridges less than 14 feet 6 inches be posted and clearly readable before the last exit before said overpass/ bridge.
-(2011) - 5.
+(2011) - 4.
 We recommend that roadway markings on all public roads should be inspected at least once per year.
 If markings are found to be deficient, restriping and reflector replacement should be scheduled in a timely manner.
-(2021) - 6.
+(2021) - 5.
 We believe that installation of rumble strips should be encouraged on all state routes in Washington and on all Interstate Highways nationwide.
+(2021)

-(2021) - 7.
-We oppose roundabouts on SR 162 and instead develop alternative solutions to the congestion on SR 162 such as additional lanes.
-(2019) - 8.
+- 6. We oppose roundabouts on SR 162 and instead develop alternative solutions to the congestion on SR 162 such as additional lanes.
+(2019) - 7.
 We support legislation to include maneuvering roundabouts as part of both the knowledge and driving tests required to obtain a driver's license through the WSDOL.
-(2020)
+(2020) - 9.
+We support legislation to end the use of red-light cameras in Washington State.
+(2019)